-Councilmember Saldaña stated that he appreciated the comments on the ATD Funds and noted that they were waiting for the ATD Committee to finalize their recommendation.
-He stated that what was needed was a plan and that VIA should be viewed as our partner; not a competitor for funding.
+Councilmember Saldaña expressed appreciation for comments on the ATD Funds and noted that they were waiting for the ATD Committee to finalize their recommendation.
+He stated that what was needed was a plan and that VIA was a partner; not a competitor for funding.